wilrob/arcadia/README.md

 ## Credits
 I used the awesome EXIF reading library <b><a href="https://github.com/MikeKovarik/exifr">exifr</a></b> to read photo metadata.<br />
 As well as the very nice interface <b><a href="https://fancyapps.com/fancybox/">fancybox</a></b> to display the photos in their original format.

+## Contributing

+Contributions are welcome.
+Suggestions, bug, etc.<br />

+The next step is to edit the XMP information online.
+If anyone knows how to save an xmp file to a photo, I'm really interested.
+THANKS.